loicrouillermonay/BSA2021_Google/README.md

 Logistic Regression             0.3667     0.7470   0.3760    0.3613    2.044
 ```

-We continue by trying to integrate Bag-Of-Words.
-The results are that... tbd.
+We continue by trying to integrate Bag-Of-Words and are currently working on the following ngrams: 1, 1-2, 1-3.
+These computations are very time and resource-heavy so we will try to update the results as we get them.

 #### C. CamemBERT For Sequence Classification